 Ten Band Graphic Audio Equalizer: Turn on to adjust the level of different frequency bands within an audio signal.
-This feature is for advanced users with audio configuration experience.Talkback range 🕖 : Choose the operational range to gather audio content.
+This feature is for advanced users with audio configuration experience.
+Talkback range: Choose the operational range to gather audio content.
 An increase to the operational range cause a reduction of simultaneous two-way communication capabilities.
-Voice enhancement i rurn on to enhance the voice content in relation to other sounds. enhancement 💛 : Turn on to enhance the voice content in relation to other sounds.
+Voice enhancement: Turn on to enhance the voice content in relation to other sounds.